-“We know that a higher rate of visceral fat is associated with high blood pressure, diabetes and fatty liver disease,” said Kristen Hairston, M.D., assistant professor of internal medicine at Wake Forest Baptist and lead researcher on the study.
+“We know that a higher rate of visceral fat is associated with high blood pressure, diabetes and fatty liver disease.”
+Noted from Kristen Hairston, M.D.
+She is assistant professor of internal medicine at Wake Forest Baptist and lead researcher on the study.

 By Jon Bender

 “Our study found that making a few simple changes can have a big health impact.”

 Ten grams of soluble fiber can be achieved by eating two small apples, one cup of green peas and one-half cup of pinto beans.
 Also, include moderate activity which means exercising vigorously for 30 minutes, two to four times a week.

 In the longitudinal study, published in the online issue of the journal Obesity, researchers examined whether lifestyle factors, such as diet and frequency of exercise, were associated with a five-year change in abdominal fat of African Americans and Hispanic Americans.
 These populations are at a dis-proportionally higher risk for developing high blood pressure and diabetes and accumulating visceral fat.

 At the beginning of the study 1,114 participants were given a physical exam, an extensive questionnaire on lifestyle issues, and a CT scan.
 Thus, the only accurate way to measure how much subcutaneous and visceral fat the participants had.
 Five years later, the exact same process was repeated.